Vidvox/isf-docs/quickstart/index.md

 }
 ```

 This ISF composition is made up of two parts - a JSON blob at the top that describes the shader and below that is section of GLSL code.
-Every ISF composition you create will have these two things.
+The contents will vary but every ISF composition you create will have these two things in a .fs file.

 - In the JSON section, the `DESCRIPTION`, `CREDIT`, and `CATEGORIES` attributes are meta-data that can be used to include useful information about the purpose of the shader, who created it and which category groups the host application should include in.
 The `ISFVSN` attribute tells the host which version of the ISF specification this shader was written against.
 Though each ISF composition must include a JSON section, many of the attributes are optional and several are only used in specific circumstances.
+The [ISF JSON Reference](https://vidvox.github.io/isf/ref/json) contains a detailed listing of the available options for this section.
 - In the GLSL section is our `void main() {}` function in which the variable `gl_FragColor` is set to the color orange.
 By convention, this function is called by host applications to render each shader and must be included.

 From this starting point, you can replace the contents of the `void main() {}` function with other code and set `gl_FragColor` to any other color.
 With GLSL, the code in this function will execute simultaneously for every single pixel in your image.

+This is further detailed in the [ISF Primer chapter on the anatomy of an ISF composition](http://vidvox.github.io/isf/primer/2).

 ## Automatically Created Uniforms and Variables in ISF